 The typical female nose overall is relatively smaller than that of the male with a thinner skin covering.
-A narrow dorsum is desirable and a slight concavity of the dorsal line (the “soft sky slope line”) is quite acceptable and pleasing.
-The lobule should be narrow and the tip should have a more triangular shape viewed from the front and below.
-The tip should also be rotated at a greater degree than the male on the lateral profile providing a more softer and gentler overall look.
+A narrow dorsum is desirable, and a slight concavity of the dorsal line (the “soft sky slope line”) is quite acceptable and pleasing.
+The lobule should be narrow, and the tip should have a more triangular shape viewed from the front and below.
+The tip should also be rotated to a greater degree than the male on the lateral profile providing a more softer and gentler overall look.

-In both sexes the non-operated nose tends to elongate with the aging process.
-This growing or lengthening of the nose is due to the drooping of the tip and a more thick, coarser wrinkled skin and lastly to indrawing of the lips secondary to bony change in the alveolar (the gum) processes of the jaws.
+In both sexes, the non-operated nose tends to elongate with the aging process.
+This growing or lengthening of the nose is due to the drooping of the tip and a more thicker, coarse, wrinkled skin and lastly to indrawing of the lips secondary to bony change in the alveolar (the gum) processes of the jaws.

-The nose is the most prominent feature in your face and the goal in nasal surgery is a nose that looks good in addition to a nose that works well.
+The nose is the most prominent feature on your face, and the goal in nasal surgery is a nose that looks good in addition to a nose that works well.

 With rhinoplasty, many changes can be made: